hmrc/file-upload/README.md

 ```

 #### Download File
-Downloads a file from the envelope
+Downloads a file from the envelope.
 ```
 GET   	/file-upload/envelopes/{envelope-id}/files/{file-id}/content
 ```